medizininformatik-initiative/BaseTRACE/mii-quickstart.md

 Further Information to the MII are in this [file](./README.md)

+## The Network of University Medicine (NUM)
+Since 2023 the MII-DIZ are part of the network university medicine (NUM, https://www.netzwerk-universitaetsmedizin.de/ueber-uns/das-netzwerk-universitaetsmedizin-num).
+As NUM-DIZ they are one of the projects within NUM (https://www.netzwerk-universitaetsmedizin.de/projekte/num-diz).

 ## Access and account setup
 | Description | Link | Contact |
 | -------- | -------- | -------- |